gXie501/Team2Project/README.md

 - After confirmation, if the User originally blocked the Searched User, they will be automatically unblocked.
 ### Send/Delete Message
 - Search the same user again, and click the Message Button
+- WAIT!!!
+This button takes some time to load.
 - User should be displayed all past messages, and a text field to input in the message they want to send.
 - After inputting some message to the text field, click the Send Button.
 - Check the testFile.txt file to see that the message was sent and saved.
 (Note: Past Message displayed to the User will not refresh.
 To be implemented in Phase 3).